Guide

 - -Narrative explanation of the decision logic

-Export it or copy the narrative to share with stakeholders who don't need to see the model.
+Export it or copy the narrative to share with people who don't need to open the model.